Unless you’ve been living in a hole the last five years, you’ve probably heard of Fiverr.

 Have you ever recorded a video and cringed when you heard your own voice or accent?
 Now imagine the effect this would have on your audience.

 This is why it’s always a good idea to get a voice over from a professional, especially if you have an accent or a weak voice.
 You’ll find that it adds a layer of finesse missing from your self-recorded videos.
-We use this for some of our own videos since we’ve found that the French accent can be turn-off to colder audiences.

 The good part is that voice over artists on Fiverr are not only cheap, but also comparable in quality to professionals that charge hundreds of dollars.
-Prices usually start at $5 for 50-100 words.

 This is probably one of the services category where it will be complicated for you to tell the difference between a premium service and Fiverr.